Wikipedia and the Israeli–Palestinian conflict: Gaza war (2023–present)

 According to Jewish Insider, the group was partially responsible for the decision to categorize the Anti-Defamation League as an unreliable source on topics related to the Israeli–Palestinian conflict.
 The Jewish Journal of Greater Los Angeles has suggested that despite the site's political neutrality, editors often attempt to inject their own bias when editing articles.

 In December 2024, the Arbitration Committee banned two pro-Palestine editors indefinitely and restricted three others for "canvassing", or notifying fellow editors about a discussion pertaining to a specific edit "with the intention of influencing the outcome of a discussion a particular way".
 The committee accused the editors of "encouraging other users to game the extended confirmed restriction and engage in disruptive editing".

 In January 2025, the Arbitration Committee topic-banned six "pro-Palestine" and two "pro-Israel" editors from editing articles related to the conflict.
-The bans were related to the editors' behavior and conduct, not the content of their edits.
+The bans were related to the editors' behavior and conduct, not their views.
 The Arbitration Committee also found that sock puppet accounts are "an ongoing issue... causing significant disruption".
 In addition to the bans, the Committee introduced the "balanced editing restriction", which requires sanctioned users to devote only a third of their edits to articles related to the Israeli–Palestinian conflict even when no misconduct rules have been violated.

+In March 2026, the World Jewish Congress published a report alleging systemic bias in Arabic Wikipedia's coverage of the Arab–Israeli conflict.
+The document stated that 25–50% of citations in related articles were drawn from sources linked to groups such as Hamas and Hezbollah, and criticized the use of phrases like "resistance factions" and "martyrdom operations".
+It also alleged that some senior administrators rejected Wikipedia's neutrality principle as a "Western concept" and blocked or banned editors who attempted to introduce neutral language.